-Contacting an auto accident lawyer can provide benefits and assistance in every step of the process after a car accident.
-You should contact your car accident attorney as soon as you are physically able to do so.
+Contacting an auto accident lawyer can provide benefits and assistance in every step of the process after a car crash.
+You should contact your auto accident lawyer as soon as you are physically able to do so.
 This allows the attorney or lawyer to begin immediately on your case.
-However, not calling a car accident lawyer immediately does not remove their ability to help you.
+However, not calling an accident lawyer immediately does not remove their ability to help you.
 Even if you have started the process to file a claim for damages, you can still contact an attorney for assistance or advice.

 It is also important to keep all records available from the accident.
-When you employ a car accident lawyer, they will help assist you with the finer details.
+When you employ an auto accident lawyer, they will help assist you with the finer details.
 This includes getting a copy of the police report from the accident.
 The police report will detail the accident and provide important information needed for your case.
 Also, you should maintain all records and receipts for any medical care you received, including prescriptions needed to treat the injuries.
-You should also hold on to any receipts or bills due to the damage of your vehicle and any photos that were taken at the scene.
+You should also hold on to any receipts or bills due to your vehicle’s damage and any photos taken at the scene.
 Make sure your accident lawyer has copies of all these as well.

-Another important step to take after an accident is to write it all down.
+Another important step to take after motor vehicle accidents are to write it all down.
 Once you are calmed down from the accident, you should take a moment to write down anything you can recall about the accident.
 This should be a detailed description of everything you can remember while it is still fresh in your mind.
 This can assist your attorney and potentially help jog your memory when you need it later.

 When Should I Report a Car Accident to My Insurance Company or Agent?

 By delaying a report to the insurance company, the insurance company becomes more able to deny legitimate claims.
 They may consider the delay questionable and give them a reason to not fully approve the claim.
 Your insurance company may also have benefits that could assist you in this difficult time that you may not be aware of.
-Delaying this report can prevent you from utilizing these additional benefits.
+Delaying this report can prevent you from utilizing these additional benefits for medical expenses.

 After you contact your insurance company, they will often be very quick in providing a settlement offer for your damages and injuries.
-These settlements can often be far lower than the costs you will incur from this accident.
+These settlements can often be far lower than the costs you will incur from motor vehicle accidents.
 Sometimes, these settlements are offered before you are even fully aware of the extent of your injuries.
-Insurance companies are for-profit businesses that make every attempt to keep their payouts low this is why it’s important to have a car accident lawyer on your side, so you receive the full settlement amount you deserve.
+Insurance companies are for-profit businesses that make every attempt to keep their payouts low this is why it’s important to have an accident lawyer on your side, so you receive the full settlement amount you deserve.